tricks7/basic-website/drills/version-1/rubric.md

-Your webpage should include the following:
+Your code and webpage should include the following:

 ### HTML
 - [ ] Uses semantic HTML